PrasadGautham/web-wrapper-delivery-app/docs/BACKEND.md

 - file-store mode is acceptable for local development only
 - deployed environments should use Postgres
 - `REDIS_URL` is optional and only needed for shared rate limiting across multiple backend instances
+- Android can be treated as the current release target
 - the iOS mobile path still needs real macOS/Xcode validation before claiming full production readiness